Edited by: Keri Stooksbury

 With so many flights and so many passengers, it’s only a matter of time until you find yourself choosing easyJet for a short hop between European nations.

 When that time comes, you’ll want to know what to do.
-EasyJet does boarding differently than most other airlines you would fly with, so let’s take a bit of time and go over their process to see how it will work for you.
+EasyJet does boarding differently than most other airlines you would fly with, so let’s take a bit of time and go over its process to see how it will work for you.

 easyJet Boarding Groups

 The easyJet boarding procedure begins with pre-boarding for certain passengers who need extra assistance followed by 3 numbered boarding groups.
-Groups 1 and 2 are fairly restrictive, so the majority of passengers will be in group 3 general boarding.
+Groups 1 and 2 are fairly restrictive, so the majority of passengers will be in Group 3 (general boarding).

 - Customers with reduced mobility